 April 7th, 2016

-People often wonder how I could possibly ever survive here in Chiang Mai as a vegan.
+People often wonder how I could possibly ever survive here in Thailand as a vegan.
 Considering I’ve been here well over 10 years and I still haven’t died, I think I’m doing fairly well.
 There is veggie food all around you, and I’m not just talking the salad shops that have sprung up in the last 2 years or.
 There are tons of veggie spots in town.
 On Suthep road alone, there are 3 lined up in a row each doing their own thing and there are 3 more down back roads within 5 minute walking distance from the first 3.

 There are 2 main types of veggie eats in Thailand and while they both avoid meat entirely, there are a some important differences.